colebaril/Website/content/publications-presentations/index.en.md

 ![Figure 1-3](posterdenver.jpg "Me standing next to the poster I presented at the 2021 Entomological Society of America Conference in Denver, Colorado at the Denver Convention Center.")

-## Presentations
+## 2 Presentations

 ### Mosquito Surveillance and California Serogroup in Manitoba

-Presented a research presentation for the National Vectorborne Disease Sharing Table.
+Presented a research presentation for the National Vector-borne Disease Sharing Table.

 August 10<sup>th</sup>, 2022.